 To the extent that copyright in some of this material is owned by a third party, you may need to seek their permission before you can reuse that material.

-14.43 If an agency or minister knows the details of third party ownership of copyright in material it has published in its disclosure log, the agency or minister should, with the copyright owner’s consent, provide contact details on its website, in order to help the public.
+14.84 If an agency or minister knows the details of third party ownership of copyright in material it has published on its disclosure log, the agency or minister should, with the copyright owner’s consent, provide contact details on its website.

-14.44 The FOI Act does not specifically require information attached or referred to in a disclosure log to be made available indefinitely.
-However, the information listed in a disclosure log should be retained even if a document or information attached to a listed item has been removed.
-It is likely that the log will grow in length over time and provide an historical as well as a current record of information released by an agency or minister under the FOI Act.
-Where an agency ceases to exist or is restructured, or a minister ceases to hold office, an adjustment may be necessary in accordance with change of government procedures applying at that time.
+14.85 The FOI Act does not specifically require information attached or referred to on a disclosure log to be made available indefinitely.
+However, the information listed on a disclosure log entry should be retained, even if a document or information attached to a listed item has been removed.
+Over time, the disclosure log will grow in length and provide a valuable current and historical record of information released by an agency or minister under the FOI Act.
+When an agency ceases to exist or is restructured, or a minister ceases to hold office, an adjustment may be necessary in accordance with change of government procedures applying at that time.

-14.45 In the course of routine maintenance or updating of a website an agency may decide to withdraw some disclosure log content and make the information available in another form, for example, on request.
-Similarly, an agency may decide that it is inappropriate to publish particular information on its website following a change of government or a ministerial or portfolio reshuffle.
+14.86 In the course of routine maintenance or updating of a website an agency or minister may decide to withdraw some disclosure log content, and make it available in another form, for example, on request.
+Similarly, an agency or minister may decide that it is inappropriate to publish particular information on its website following a change of government or ministerial or portfolio changes.
 Conversely, an agency may find that information listed in the disclosure log that is available only on request should instead be published on the agency website because of frequent requests for that information.
-Before agencies destroy or transfer documents or information in the course of removing content from their website, they must seek approval from the National Archives of Australia (Archives Act 1983 s 24).
+Before agencies destroy or transfer documents or information in the course of removing content from their website, they must seek approval from the National Archives of Australia (s 24 of the Archives Act 1983).
 Approval is granted through the issuing of general records authorities, agency-specific records authorities and normal administrative practice.

-14.46 Routine monitoring by agencies and ministers of disclosure log activity will assist them in deciding the best measures to adopt in furtherance of the FOI Act objective of facilitating public access to government information.
+14.88 Routine monitoring by agencies and ministers of disclosure log activity will assist in deciding the best measures to further the FOI Act object of facilitating public access to government information.

-14.48 Agencies are obliged under the IPS to publish information to which they routinely give access, subject to similar exceptions to those applying to the disclosure log.
-Under the IPS, agencies must publish information in documents to which the agency routinely gives access in response to FOI access requests (s 8(2)(g)), except:
+14.89 Under the IPS, agencies must publish information in documents to which the agency routinely gives access in response to FOI requests (s 8(2)(g)), except: